Jiangyichun-cust/pytorch-LDRN/README.md

 https://1drv.ms/u/s!AsnHFFsP0cnXkDl82thlis6dXlLT?e=JTo3BC

 Unzip the datasets and copy them to the root directory.
-Then run test.py to generate super-resolution results.
+Then, you can run main.py to train our proposed model.Finally, running test.py to generate super-resolution results.